Frank Zappa: Family

 Left to right: Simon Prentis (Zappa's "Semantic Scrutinizer"), Zappa, Zappa's production assistant Gerry Fialka, and Zappa's second wife Gail outside Zappa's home recording studio Utility Muffin Research Kitchen in 1986.
 Prentis holds a preview cassette of the album Jazz From Hell that Fialka had just delivered for Zappa's approval.

 Zappa's parents were Francis Vincent Zappa and Rose Marie Zappa (née Colimore).
 Frank was the second of five children, preceded by his half-sister Ann and followed by his brothers Bobby and Carl and sister Patrice (also known as Candy).

 Zappa was married to Kathryn J. "Kay" Sherman from 1960 to 1963.
 In 1967, he married Adelaide Gail Sloatman.
 He and his second wife had four children: Moon (born 1967), Dweezil (born 1969), Ahmet (born 1974), and Diva (born 1979).
 Moon and Ahmet sang on Frank's 1981 album You Are What You Is, while Moon also provided the "Valley girl" voice on the song of the same name on 1982's Ship Arriving Too Late to Save a Drowning Witch.
 The song became Frank's only US Top 40 hit single and is credited with popularizing valspeak and valley girl culture, despite being intended by Frank and Moon as a parody and criticism of it.
 An accomplished guitarist in his own right, Dweezil made several guest appearances on stage with Frank during the 1982, 1984, and 1988 tours, and Frank produced Dweezil's first album Havin' a Bad Day in 1986.

-Following Zappa's death, his widow Gail created the Zappa Family Trust, which owns the rights to Zappa's music and some other creative output: 62 albums released during Zappa's lifetime and 70 posthumously as of October 2025.
+Following Zappa's death, his widow Gail created the Zappa Family Trust, which owns the rights to Zappa's music and some other creative output: 62 albums released during Zappa's lifetime and 73 released posthumously as of September 2026.
 Upon Gail's death in October 2015, the Zappa children received shares of the trust; Ahmet and Diva received 30% each, Moon and Dweezil received 20% each.
 The original trust, signed by Frank and Gail in 1990, assured the four children would receive equal shares, but this was altered by Gail sometime after Frank's death.

 In the mid-1980s, Zappa learned of an obscure 18th century Italian composer and cellist named Francesco Zappa.
 Initially assuming him to be an ancestor, Frank recorded and released an album of Francesco's music, Francesco Zappa, in 1984.
 It was subsequently found that Frank and Francesco were not actually related, which Frank confirmed in The Real Frank Zappa Book in 1989.